What you need to know

 - The Class of 1999 Fund for Excellence in Student Learning is focused on improving students’ learning experiences through innovative technology and applications.

-Proposals are due in February.
-They are reviewed by a selection committee consisting of members of the classes of 1951, 1955, 1972, and 1999; deans from MIT's five Schools or their designees; and the Vice Chancellor.
+Proposals are due by January 29, 2021.
+They are reviewed by a selection committee consisting of members of the classes of 1951, 1955, 1972, and 1999; deans from MIT's five Schools and the Schwarzman College of Computing or their designees; and the Vice Chancellor.

 For more information, email email@example.com or call (617) 253-6776.